greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 When a column is added with `ADD COLUMN`, all existing rows in the table are initialized with the column's default value, or `NULL` if no `DEFAULT` clause is specified.
 Adding a column with a non-null default or changing the type of an existing column will require the entire table and indexes to be rewritten.
 As an exception, if the `USING` clause does not change the column contents and the old type is either binary coercible to the new type or an unconstrained domain over the new type, a table rewrite is not needed, but any indexes on the affected columns must still be rebuilt.
 Table and/or index rebuilds may take a significant amount of time for a large table; and will temporarily require as much as double the disk space.

-**Important:** The forms of `ALTER TABLE` that perform a table rewrite on an append-optimized table are not MVCC-safe.
+> **Important** The forms of `ALTER TABLE` that perform a table rewrite on an append-optimized table are not MVCC-safe.
 After a table rewrite, the table will appear empty to concurrent transactions if they are using a snapshot taken before the rewrite occurred.
 See [MVCC Caveats](https://www.postgresql.org/docs/9.4/mvcc-caveats.html) for more details.

 You can specify multiple changes in a single `ALTER TABLE` command, which will be done in a single pass over the table.